Vision-Language Memory for Spatial Reasoning: Experiments

 \subsection{Spatial Reasoning Benchmarks}

-\paragraph{Datasets and Metrics.}
+\textbf{Datasets and Metrics.}

 We evaluate our model's spatial reasoning performance on VSI-Bench~\cite{yang2025thinking}, which contains over 5,000 QA pairs collected from egocentric videos in ScanNet~\cite{dai2017scannet}, ScanNet++~\cite{yeshwanth2023scannet++}, and ARKitScenes~\cite{baruch2021arkitscenes}.
-To assess persistent spatial reasoning over time, we adopt VSTI-Bench~\cite{fan2025vlm3r}, which is built on the same video sources and comprises approximately 6,000 QA pairs.
-This benchmark evaluates not only on 3D environment understanding from input video but also on reasoning about cameras, objects, and their evolving relationships over time.
+We further report results on VSTI-Bench~\cite{fan2025vlm3r}, which is built on the same video sources and comprises approximately 6,000 QA pairs.
+This benchmark evaluates the model's ability to interpret spatial layouts and reason about camera-object interactions under viewpoint changes in monocular videos.
 For Multiple-Choice Answer (MCA) tasks, we report standard \textit{Accuracy}~\cite{metric1,metric2,metric3}, and for Numerical Answer (NC) tasks, we report \textit{Mean Relative Accuracy}~\cite{yang2025thinking}.